armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/api/entity/pets/PetHowTo.md

-Register the entity type in MCTradePostMod.java (constructor) Add the entity type to MCTradePostMode.onEntityAttributeCreation Register the entity renderer in MCTradePostMod.onRegisterRenderers Add the new pet type to the PetTypes enumeration, and assign it a creation item.
+Register the entity type in MCTradePostMod.java (constructor) Add the entity type to MCTradePostMode.onEntityAttributeCreation Register the entity renderer in MCTradePostMod.onRegisterRenderers Add the new pet type to the PetTypes enumeration, assign it a creation item and add it to the createPetDataForType method.
 Add the string for the pet in en_us.json (entity.mctradepost.<yournewpet>) Create a new pet class file at com.deathfrog.mctradepost.api.entity.pets extending the Animal the pet emulates, and implementing ITradePostPet and IHerdingPet
 Implement the methods required by those interfaces, modeling after an existing pet.